Irritator: Neuroanatomy and senses

 In 2020, Schade and colleagues analyzed the anatomy of the holotype skull braincase through CT scans, revealing numerous details about behavioral capabilities of Irritator.
 With the scans, they created a 3D model of the skull and braincase, discovering that Irritator had elongated olfactory tracts and a relatively large floccular recesses (area that pierces through the semicircular canals and connects the brain with the inner ear).
 The flocculus, itself, is an important element in the coordination and control of head and ocular movements during gaze stabilization (visual ability during head movement), by being involved in the coordination of the vestibulo-ocular (VOR) and vestibulo-collic (VCR) reflexes.
 The flocculus appears to be enlarged in taxa that rely on quick movements of the head body.
 In addition, the vestibular part of the endosseous labyrinth has a large anterior semicircular canal with a lateral oriented semicircular canal.

 Both floccular recesses and semicircular canal suggest that Irritator could coordinate fast head movements and had a downward inclined snout posture, enabling an unobstructed, stereoscopic forward vision, which is important for distance perception and therefore precise snatching movements of the snout.
 These inferences seem to be an agreement with a piscivore life-style.
 They also noted that the relatively well-developed cochlear duct may have enable an average hearing frequency of 1,950 Hz with a frequency band width of 3,196 Hz.
 However, they considered these ranges as rough estimates and established an overall frequency range of 350–3,550 Hz, making Irritator to be placed under bird hearing but above crocodiles.

+In 2026, a paper by Andrea Cau and colleagues found osteological correlates in Irritator's skull that are consistent with the presence of salt glands, similar to those seen in many seabirds and shorebirds.
+This is consistent with the coastal environment of the Romualdo Formation, described by Lucas S. Antonietto and colleagues the same year as a 'paleo-mangrove forest', which would have brought Irritator into contact estuarine waters that had a relatively high saline concentration.